Adam Driver and Jonathan Pryce star in Terry Gilliam’s long-delayed epic

 But although Don Quixote’s setup has potential — Toby will learn that his student film shoot had severe repercussions on other townspeople beyond Don — Gilliam’s tendency to favour madcap comic sequences and lavish spectacle over engaging storytelling hamstrings him once again.
 Production designer Benjamín Fernández and cinematographer Nicola Sancho Pecorini fill the frame with opulent visuals as Toby and Don travel across a surreal landscape seemingly cut off from time.
 But characters don’t develop so much as they lurch from set piece to set piece, pushed around by the director’s whimsical, sometimes juvenile impulses

-Gilliam lobs some sour, strained jokes at the entertainment industry’s cynicism and moral bankruptcy — Skarsgård has little to do as a generically callous producer — and his depiction of women feels insultingly old-fashioned.
-Kurylenko essentially plays a conniving sexpot, which she overdoes, while Joana Ribeiro portrays Angelica, a beautiful girl who first caught Toby’s eye years student film shoot.
+Gilliam lobs some sour, strained jokes at the entertainment industry’s cynicism and moral bankruptcy — Stellan Skarsgård has little to do as a generically callous producer — and his depiction of women feels jarringly old-fashioned.
+Olga Kurylenko essentially plays a conniving sexpot, which she overdoes, while Joana Ribeiro portrays Angelica, a beautiful girl who first caught Toby’s eye years student film shoot.
 Now all grown up, Angelica shows a little fire initially, but she winds up as a clichéd damsel in distress

 One can’t deny a certain thrill in Don Quixote’s first few moments as Cervantes’ foolhardy hero comes on screen — an image that took Gilliam a significant portion of his career to bring to fruition.
 But for as much as oddballs and misfits have attracted Gilliam, he’s rarely cared about them beyond being vague symbols of rebellion and individuality.
 It’s a sad irony that in The Man Who Killed Don Quixote, he finally corrals the one project that for so long eluded him to undeniably disappointing results